 In a world of increasingly high demands for scientific and technological innovation, The STEAM Project encourages youth to use their skills to improve the lives of others through hands-on experiences with new and emerging technology while focusing on empathy and designing with purpose.
-We have been building our program for children and teens for over four years and are now active in both Richmond Hill and Innisfil.

 To make children & teens think about the future, including new improvements and inventions to better the lives of others through a human-centered approach to thinking & creating.